The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 Acoustic levitation uses acoustic radiation pressure forces to compensate the gravity force and levitate objects in air.
 Although acoustic levitation was firstly investigated almost a century ago, levitation techniques have been limited until recently to particles that are much smaller than the acoustic wavelength.
 Late experiments show that acoustic standing waves can be employed to steady levitate an object whose dimensions are larger with respect to the acoustic wavelength, under SATP conditions.
-Levitation of a heavy object (that weighs 2.3 g) is demonstrated by using a setup consisting of two 25 kHz ultrasonic Langevin transducers connected to an aluminium plate \cite{Andra17}.
-The sound wave emitted by the experimental setup generates both a vertical acoustic radiation force that compensates gravity, and a sideways restoring force that provides horizontal stability to the levitated object.
-An analysis of the levitation stability is achieved by means of using a Finite Element Method (FEM) to determine the acoustic radiation force exerted upon on the object.
+Levitation of a heavy object (that weighs 2.3 g) is demonstrated by using a setup consisting of two 25 kHz ultrasonic Langevin transducers, connected to an aluminium plate \cite{Andra17}.
+The sound wave emitted by the experimental setup generates both a vertical acoustic radiation force that compensates gravity and a sideways restoring force that provides horizontal stability to the levitated object.
+An analysis of levitation stability is achieved by means of using a Finite Element Method (FEM) to determine the acoustic radiation force exerted upon the object.
 Consequently, recent advances in acoustic levitation allow not only suspending, but also rotating and translating objects in space (3D) \cite{Andra17, Andra18}.
 In addition, ultrasonic Langevin transducers represent extremely sensible contactless pick-and-place devices that enable one to manipulate delicate objects such as microelectromechanical (MEMS) devices or micro-optical devices \cite{Andra20a}.

-In-depth informations about the acoustic radiation pressure and its applications can be found in Ref. \cite{Borg53, Live81, Andra18}.
-Investigation of force conditions on micrometer size polystyrene microspheres in acoustic standing wave fields is performed in \cite{Liu17}, by using the COMSOL Mutiphysics particle tracing module.
-The velocity of particle movement is experimentally measured by employing particle imaging velocimetry (PIV).
+In-depth informations about the acoustic radiation pressure and its applications can be found in Refs. \cite{Borg53, Live81, Andra18}.
+Investigation of force conditions on micrometer size polystyrene microspheres in acoustic standing wave fields is performed in Ref. \cite{Liu17}, using the COMSOL Multiphysics particle tracing module.
+The velocity of the particle movement is experimentally measured by employing particle imaging velocimetry (PIV).
 Use of acoustic levitation to confine microparticles in an electrodynamic trap is presented in Section \ref{AcoustWave}.